Montaverner: History

 Although there are archaeological remains in the municipality (a Roman column in the Pla de Colata, remains from the Bronze Age in the Plaça Major and Tossal del Calvari) and in its demarcation there were the farmsteads of Colata and Collatella, the origin is found in the visit made by King Jaume I in 1270.
-It was him who decided to found a town at the confluence of the Albaida and Clariano rivers in order to secure the road that linked Valencia with Alicante.
+It was he who decided to found a town at the confluence of the Albaida and Clariano rivers in order to secure the road that linked Valencia with Alicante.
 Thus, on August 26, 1271, the Carta Puebla was granted, establishing the first settlers from Barcelona, who had to leave the land due to the Al-Azraq revolt in 1276.
 After belonging to the Lord of Albaida for the years 1281-1296 It became "the king's town", dependent on the term of Xàtiva and exempt from feudal rule.

 The expulsion of the Moors in 1609 produced a strong demographic crisis, going from housing 60 houses to 30, since its inhabitants, all of them old Christians, had to go to the surrounding towns in order to repopulate them.
-It's in this century when the town suffered the plague of the garrotillo (1677-1678) and experienced the Miracle de Sant Blai (Second day of Easter 1678, April 11).
+It's in this century when the town suffered the plague of the garrotillo (1677–1678) and experienced the Miracle de Sant Blai (Second day of Easter 1678, April 11).
 During the 18th century the current Church was built, where at that time the following streets were located: Major, Montons, de los Penadesos, de dalt, quatre cantons, Alacant, and Plaça; while in 1789 the existence of Mayor, Montons, Panaderos, Sant Vicent, Alacant and Molí streets was recorded.